As a parent, have you ever struggled with what to tell your kids when something tragic happens?

 Your kids may have a lot of question, but they might not ask you right away.
-Give them space to think about what has happened and what you’ve talked about.
-Professor Dr David Hawkins once said, “You can’t heal what you can’t feel.”
+Give them space to think about what has happened and what you have talked about.
+Dr David Hawkins said, “You can’t heal what you can’t feel.”

 Ask them if they have any questions.
 If they ask you a question you don’t know the answer to, say, “I don’t know the answer to that right now.
 Let me find out and I will get back to you.”